Why Stalin's statesman-like move is critical for Opposition unity

 With the 2024 Lok Sabha election just a year away, Tamil Nadu Chief Minister MK Stalin has set the ball rolling with a discreet effort to bring Opposition parties together without ruffling feathers like the previous attempts of Telangana Chief Minister K Chandrasekara Rao or West Bengal Chief Minister Mamata Banerjee.

-First, representatives of most Opposition parties hit out at the BJP unequivocally for its alleged anti-reservation stand.
+First, representatives of most Opposition parties slammed the BJP unequivocally for its alleged anti-reservation stand.
 Second, and more significantly, the usual nemesis of Opposition unity, the ‘who-will-lead-the-opposition-conundrum’, did not spoil the broth.

-As the evening melted into the night at the New Maharashtra Sadan, just a stone’s throw away from India Gate and the Capital’s corridors of power, Stalin emerged stronger on the national political horizon.
+As the evening melted into the night at the New Maharashtra Sadan, just a stone’s throw away from India Gate and the Capital’s corridors of power, Stalin seemed to have emerged stronger on the national political horizon.

 Not only did the image of the DMK supreme get further strengthened as a reliable partner in the Opposition alliance, but the buzz at the All India Federation for Social Justice event also reflected the view of most Opposition leaders that DMK can act as the elixir needed to sink rifts among regional satraps and pan-India parties like the Congress and the Left.
 The magic of social justice was so evident that there was no iota of dissonance over the implementation of reservation or clashing demands from various social groups.
 The focus was rather on the BJP’s alleged moves to undo the established principles of reservation.